segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/migration-guide.md

 strat: csharp
 ---

-If you’re using a different library, follow the steps below to migrate to the [Analytics-CSharp library](/docs/connections/sources/catalog/libraries/server/csharp/).
+If you’re currently using Analytics.NET or Analytics.Xamarin to send data to Segment, please follow the steps below to migrate to the [Analytics-CSharp library](/docs/connections/sources/catalog/libraries/server/csharp/).

+You can update to Analytics-CSharp in 3 easy steps
+1. Bundle Analytics-CSharp into your app (and remove your previous SDK)
+2. Change the namespaces
+3. Advanced: Run Analytics in Synchronous Mode

 ## Start the Migration